pkdone/azure-acs-mongodb-demo/README.md

 Ensure the following dependencies are already fulfilled on your host Linux/Windows/Mac Workstation/Laptop:

 1. An account has been registered with Microsoft Azure.
 You can sign up to a [free trial](https://azure.microsoft.com/free) for Azure.
-Note: The free trial places some restrictions on account resource quotas, in particular, restricting the total number of CPU cores that can be provisiond, to 4.
+Note: The free trial places some restrictions on account resource quotas, in particular, restricting the total number of CPU cores that can be provisioned, to 4.
 2. Azures’s client command line tool [az](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) has been installed.
-3. Your local workstation has had the the Kubernetes command tool (“kubectl”) installed and this tool is authenticated to access the appropriate Azure account:
+3. Your local workstation has the Kubernetes command tool (“kubectl”) installed and this tool is authenticated to access the appropriate Azure account:

     ```
     $ az acs kubernetes install-cli
-    $ az login   (when promoted follow the instructions to sign in via a browser to authenticate the CLI)
+    $ az login   (when prompted, follow the instructions to sign in via a browser, to authenticate the CLI)
     ```

 ### 1.2 Main Deployment Steps

-1. To create a Kubernetes cluster, define the appropriate storage for use by PersistentVolumes, and deploy the MongoDB Service (including the StatefulSet running "mongod" containers), via a command-line terminal/shell, execute the following:
+1. To create a Kubernetes cluster and deploy the MongoDB Service (including the StatefulSet running "mongod" containers), via a command-line terminal/shell, execute the following:

     ```
     $ cd scripts